schassande/referee-course-test/README.md

 Here is the list of next developpements:

-* Translations import :

-  1) Change the import format of translations to .csv file, => separate from test import
-  2) report of import / status of the translations per course

-* global switch of the language over the web site
+* Global switch of the language over the web site
-* Improve the session report per learner S26, R23, T30
 * Test the application with several series
-* Introduction log system
+* Use a log system
 * Sent an email to confirm the subscription
 * Sent a certificat when a learner passes an exam